9 books to read for travel inspiration

 The Spy of the Heart by Robert Abdul Hayy Darr

-Inspired by the works of Idries Shah, Robert Darr heads to Afghanistan in 1989 – seven months after the Soviet withdrawal and subsequent civil war outbreak.
-On his quest for spiritual discovery, Darr finds himself navigating dangerous terrain and encounters with the Mujahideen.
+Inspired by the works of Idries Shah, Robert Darr heads to Afghanistan in 1989—seven months after the Soviet withdrawal and subsequent civil war outbreak.
+On his quest for spiritual discovery, Darr navigates dangerous terrain and encounters the Mujahideen.

 The Spy of the Heart provides incredible insight into a travel experience that has become rare these days.
 Most people traveling to Afghanistan are rightfully concerned about safety and often end up writing trip reports about their guest house and ride from the airport.

-Robert’s account is a throw-back to a time when people truly immersed themselves into the places they visited.
+Robert’s account is a throwback to a time when people truly immersed themselves in the places they visited.
 Safety be damned!

 Fun fact: If the name Idries Shah sounds familiar, it’s because he’s the father of Tahir Shah, author of The Caliph’s House.